As professionals attending to end-of-life care and grief we hear the stories of the ones we serve and witness their pain and their struggle.

-This workshop is designed to create an environment where, instead of you holding space for others, space is held for you, so you can reconnect and replenish your heart, mind and body and return to your work grounded and able to maximally serve and support the humans in your care.
+It is designed to create an environment where, instead of you holding space for others, space is held for you, so you can reconnect with the “why” of your work and tune into what your particular BodyMind needs to stay regulated throughout your day.

 Active movement done mindfully allows for stress-cycle completion, something most work and caregiving environments don’t support.

 Connecting with others facing the same challenges or feelings allows for meaningful and healthy co-regulation.

 Blending a bottom-up approach to the brain through movement and breath with top-down mindful inquiry support whole-brain integration and allow for replenishing on a deep level.

 Staying aware of our own physiology and nervous system when we interact with others, especially when those exchanges feel dysregulating, goes a long way to staying regulated and healthy in the work we do.